harzjunior/flask_react/README.md

-Documenting a project involves creating documentation that explains how the project works, its structure, and how to set it up.
-Below, I'll guide you on how to create basic documentation for your Flask-React project.
+Documentation for your Flask-React project.

 ### Documentation Structure: